grafana/k6-docs/src/data/markdown/docs/07 extensions/03 Guides/build-k6-using-docker.md

 hideFromSidebar: false
 ---

-The easiest way to use [xk6](https://github.com/grafana/xk6) is via our [Docker image](https://hub.docker.com/r/grafana/xk6/).
-This avoids having to setup a local Go environment, and install xk6 manually.
+Using the [xk6 Docker image](https://hub.docker.com/r/grafana/xk6/) can simplify the process of creating a custom k6 binary.
+It avoids having to setup a local Go environment, and install xk6 manually.

 ## Building your first extension

-For example, to build a k6 v0.43.1 binary with the [`xk6-kafka`](https://github.com/mostafa/xk6-kafka) and [`xk6-output-influxdb`](https://github.com/grafana/xk6-output-influxdb) extensions, you would run one of the following based upon your operating system:
+For example, to build a k6 v0.43.1 binary with the [`xk6-kafka`](https://github.com/mostafa/xk6-kafka) and [`xk6-output-influxdb`](https://github.com/grafana/xk6-output-influxdb) extensions, run one of the commands below, depending on your operating system:

 <CodeGroup labels={["Linux", "Mac", "Windows PowerShell", "Windows"]}>